tlin41390/MusicClassification/README.md

 Focusing on the highest performing Random Forest Classifier, we optimize the model using `sklearn.model_selection.RandomizedSearchCV` to perform a grid search over model hyperparameters.
-This results in the following optimized parameters and resulting performances for the three and 30 second feature data:
+This results in the following optimized parameters and accuracies after retraining for the three and 30 second feature data:
 - `features_3_sec.csv`:
     - Model Parameters: